 The prefix is a user defined input string that will be prepended to the new model input files generated by the conversion process.
 The mdufile is an MDU file pointing to a net file that does not yet contain the 1D2D culverts links, and also pointing to a structure file, where the long culverts are defined via polyline coordinates.
 The conversion process reads the polyline that defines the original long culvert, and creates a network branch representing it.
-The original long culvert implementation allows for short long culverts that consist of a single 2D2D link, see figure 14.11.
+The original long culvert implementation allows for short long culverts that consist of a single 2D2D link, see figure 14.8.
 As 2D2D links are not currently supported in the 1D2D kernel, instead of snapping the endpoints of the polyline to the neighboring 2D-flow nodes, the new implementation instead transforms all polyline points to new 1D grid points, and additionally creates two 1D2D links connecting the 1D culvert start and end point to the 2D grid cells containing these points.
-The branch ID is then written to the new <structures.
+The branch ID is then written to the new <structures.ini> file and a cross definition file is generated to contain the rest of the culvert parameters.
 The process produces a new network file, mdu file, structures file and cross definition file.